DevAndersen/csml/README.md

 Unlike C#, which derives its syntax from C, C♯ML leverages the powerful syntax of XML.
 This allows for more expressive code, without getting bogged down by the semantic idiosyncrasies of the C language family.

-C♯ML uses a [.NET source generator](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/), which builds the C♯ML source files as the code gets written, allowing seamless interoperability between C♯ML and C#.
+C♯ML supports seamless interoperability with C# code.
 This allows development teams of all sizes to smoothly transition their code from C# to C♯ML, one file at a time, without interrupting product delivery.
+This is achieved via the C♯ML [source generator](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/).

-C♯ML also addresses C#'s misleading name.
-While it is pronounced "C sharp", it does not actually use the sharp sign (`♯`), but instead inappropriately uses a number sign (`#`, aka. hash- or pound sign).
-C♯ML improves upon C# in this regard, by correctly using the sharp sign, both in its name and the file extension of its source files.
+Furthermore, C♯ML improves upon C# in naming.
+While C# is pronounced "C sharp", it does not actually use the sharp sign (`♯`), but instead inappropriately uses a number sign (`#`, aka. hash- or pound sign).
+C♯ML correctly using the sharp sign, both in its name and the file extension of its source files.

 ## Usage guide